cl4es/cl4es.github.io/_posts/2021-10-17-Faster-Charset-Encoding.md

 But dealing with text is a two-way street.
 When turning some text data into `char`s the Java APIs _decode_ into an internal representation (which since JEP 254 is either ISO-8859-1 or a variant of UTF-16).
 When communicating with the outside world, those `char`s will have to be _encoded_ from the internal representation into whichever character is expected out there.

 Encoding characters was left more or less unchanged in JDK 17, though, because there was seemingly no straightforward way to adapt existing intrinsics for a similar speed-up.
-The intrinsic support that did exist only helped when what you're encoding to is specifically ISO-8859-1, optimization work that actually pre-dates the work on compact strings (which added much of the decoding intrinsics).
+The intrinsic that did exist only works specifically for ISO-8859-1.

 I have grown up using [ISO 8859-1](https://en.wikipedia.org/wiki/ISO/IEC_8859-1) - a legacy encoding with nice properties such as encoding every supported character using a single byte and not having any emojis.
 It even has cute nicknames such as "latin-1".
 But much of the world use something else these days.
 UTF-8 is probably a good guess.